Furrman/MagicProxyPrinter/README.md

 ### EDHRec

-- No support for specific version of cards (EDHRec does not provide API and their basic website does not specify what version of card is used)
+- Works only for the following relative paths: /deckpreview and /commanders (the only places that contains some cards)
-- Support only deckpreview pages for now
+- No support for specific version of cards for edhrec.com/commanders (EDHRec does not provide API and their basic website does not specify what version of card is used)

 ## Usage